Javaeater/Zendesk-Coding-Challange-2021/README.md

 ``` creds.py ``` Holds Crediental information in base64 format and decodes it to the correct string.

 ``` test_functions.py ``` Runs unittests.

+## Notes
+This program uses colroama to display text in ANSI color to the CLI.
+-It has been tested to work on Window cmd and MacOS terminal.
+-If colors are not displayed on MacOs terminal make sure your terminal has the correct settings to display ANSI color -- If you need help doing this here is a link to someone explaining it on stack overflow https://stackoverflow.com/questions/1550288/os-x-terminal-colors